-- 1. Anyone may remove one copy of an offensive poster. - 2.
-The individual named on the poster should be contacted.
+- Anyone may remove one copy of an offensive poster. - The individual named on the poster should be contacted.
 At this time, if the individual approves the removal of the publicity, all of the offensive publicity may be removed.
-If the individual cannot be contacted in a timely manner or the offended party wishes to remain anonymous, Student Life or the Marketing Department should be contacted, and will then attempt to contact the individual given in the contact information on behalf of the offended party. - 3.
-If the individual cannot be contacted within 24 hours or does not approve of the removal of the publicity, the poster should then be taken to the Vice President of Student and Community Development for review.
-If the VPSCD approves the removal, all copies will be taken down at that time. - 5.
-If either individual is dissatisfied with the outcome and wishes to pursue the matter it may be referred to the Judicial Committee for review. - 6.
-Once the publicity is determined to be offensive and removed, it may not be reposted.
+If the individual cannot be contacted in a timely manner or the offended party wishes to remain anonymous, Student Life or the Marketing Department should be contacted, and will then attempt to contact the individual given in the contact information on behalf of the offended party. - If the individual cannot be contacted within 24 hours or does not approve of the removal of the publicity, the poster should then be taken to the Vice President of Student and Community Development for review.
+If the VPSCD approves the removal, all copies will be taken down at that time. - If either individual is dissatisfied with the outcome and wishes to pursue the matter it may be referred to the VPSCD office. - Once the publicity is determined to be offensive and removed, it may not be reposted.